ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 Now that everything is set up, let's write something a bit more interesting than just logging into the JavaScript console.

-Go back to the javascript file and set up a few variables:
+Go back to the JavaScript file and set up a few variables:

 ```js
 // get a reference to div#my-square defined in the HTML